Taking Action on Climate- an Integrated Approach

 The CCNP was developed by internal subject matter experts and with input from the RDN's Climate Action Technical Advisory Committee (CATAC).
 This approach helped identify potential barriers to action and ensured the inclusion of solutions to overcome barriers should any arise; enabling the RDN to implement climate-friendly approaches and technologies more effectively.

-In 2002, the RDN and the City of Nanaimo joined the Federation of Canadian Municipalities' Partners for Climate Change Protection (PCP).
+In 2002, the RDN and the City of Nanaimo joined the Federation of Canadian Municipalities' Partners for Climate Protection (PCP).
 The PCP is a network of Canadian municipal governments that have committed to reducing greenhouse gas (GHG) emissions and to acting on climate change.
 Through the support of this network and funding from the Federation of Canadian Municipalities' Green Fund, the RDN and its municipal partners developed two climate change plans for both corporate operations and community planning.

 Past Work